Lycos-Novation/PyEngine4-Docs/Informations/faq.rst

 --------------------------------------

 Apart from Python, PyEngine uses PyGame and PyQt.
-But games builded with PyEngine only use PyGame.
+But games built with PyEngine only use PyGame.

 What are the platforms where PyEngine can be used?
 --------------------------------------------------